The Ojibwe words Waaban Aki mean dawn land in English.

 Tara is non-Native, and has a Masters in Anthropology from the University of Connecticut.

-Waaban Aki Crafting is the sole manufacturer of my affordable simulated wampum beads.
-My individually hand-made acrylic beads actually look like Native-made wampum beads of the 1600's.
-I started making the beads ourselves after many frustrating attempts to reproduce woven wampum belts for local Natives using the other types of imitation glass or shell wampum beads available today.
-I also make wampum belts, bands, bracelets, bandoliers & bias weave collars in traditional and custom designs.
+Waaban Aki Crafting is the sole manufacturer of these affordable simulated wampum beads.
+Tara's individually hand-made acrylic beads actually look like Native-made wampum beads of the 1600's.
+Tara started making the beads herself after many frustrating attempts to reproduce woven wampum belts for local Natives using the other types of imitation glass or shell wampum beads available today.
+Tara also makes wampum belts, bands, bracelets, bandoliers & bias weave collars in traditional and custom designs.
 Patience and quality are part of every hand-crafted piece.

 Tara also authors the educational web site, NativeTech: Native American Technology and Art, which emphasizes the Eastern Woodlands and includes over 500 pages of researched history & technical instruction for Native American craftwork.